Home / Blog / Sovereign Gold Bonds vs Gold ETFs – Which Is Better in India?

 Sovereign Gold Bonds (SGBs)

-• Tenure: Typically 8 years with early exit after the 5th year.
+• Tenure: 8 years with early redemption windows from year 5.

-• Tax Benefits: Capital gains on redemption are tax-free, interest is taxable.
+• Tax Benefits: Capital gains at maturity are completely tax-free.

 Gold ETFs